About the program

 Participants are encouraged to deal with self-defeating patterns of thoughts and behaviours.
 This occurs in a safe and supportive environment where Odyssey House’s values of trust, concern, respect, honesty and love are promoted.

-Residents have access to a range of professional staff including counsellors, psychologists, psychiatrists, doctors, nurses and social workers.
+Residents have access to a range of professional staff including counsellors, psychologists, psychiatrists, doctors and nurses.

 All residents participate in community decision-making.
 They also contribute to the functioning of the community through cooking, cleaning, and working on property development and maintenance.
 Over time, residents take leadership roles in various departments such as the office, property management and the kitchen.

-Residential Rehabilitation services at Bairnsdale are now smoke-free.
-All residents are provided with the option of Nicotine Replacement Therapies or Champix as alternatives to tobacco or smoking, and to help support their withdrawal.
+Residential Rehabilitation services at Bairnsdale are smoke-free.
+All residents are provided with the option of Nicotine Replacement Therapies to help support their withdrawal.

 Families are able to have regular contact and visits with residents, and this increases in frequency as residents move through the stages of the program.
 The Odyssey House Victoria Hope Centre is located at 455 Princes Highway, Lucknow.